Samagra-Development/templater/Readme.md

 # 📃 Templater

 Templater is a REST API service that can store, manage and render templates.
 A Template is like a well-defined format in which data can be entered.
 The output generated is according to the format defined in the template.
-Templater helps us simplify and enhance this process by providing multiple services such as Data transformation, Lambda API, User interface, Support for multiple engines, etc.
+Templater helps us simplify and enhance this process by providing multiple services such as Data transformation, Lambda API, Templater Playground, Support for multiple engines, etc.

 Templater provides a common API for all the Templating Engines.
 This API helps the user manage the Templates across different Templating Engines.
 Most importantly, Templater allows the user to store, retrive, render and update these templates easily through a common Templater API.